fmhy/edit/docs/ai.md

 # ► AI Chatbots

-* **Note** - It's **never** a good idea to upload personal / confidential files or info to any cloud AI, as many train on your questions and code.
-If you want privacy, its best to run bots yourself locally, and remember to use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) if signing up for bots.
+* **Note** - It's **never** a good idea to upload anything personal or confidential to cloud-based AIs, as many of them use your prompts for collecting or training purposes.
+If you want privacy, its best to run LLMs locally.
+Remember to use [throwaway emails](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_temp_mail) or [aliases](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for online chatbots.

 ***